 What's overrated?

-I'll be honest — the Museum of Illusions.
-It's fine for kids but it's a franchise that exists in every European tourist city.
+The Museum of Illusions.
+It's fine for kids, but it's a franchise that exists in every European tourist city.
 The Museum of Ancient Glass is ten times more interesting and costs the same.

-Also, the organized "walking tours" that cover the same five stops.
+Same goes for the organized "walking tours" that hit the same five stops.
 The old town is so small you can find everything yourself in an afternoon.
-Spend the 25 euros on a glass-blowing workshop instead.
+Put the 25 euros toward a glass-blowing workshop instead.

 Favorite season?

-September.
-Without question.
-The summer crowds thin, the sea is still warm from three months of sun (25-26 degrees), the prices drop 20-30%, and the light gets softer.
-The chestnut vendors appear on the streets.
-The Fig Festival happens in late September in Zadar County.
+September, without question.
+The summer crowds thin, the sea is still warm from three months of sun (25–26 degrees), the prices drop 20–30%, and the light turns softer.
+The chestnut vendors appear on the streets, and the Fig Festival arrives in late September in Zadar County.

 Skip August unless you enjoy sweating in a crowd.
-The locals leave the old town in August — we go to our family houses on the islands.
+Even the locals abandon the old town then, retreating to family houses on the islands.

 What should people buy to take home?

-Maraschino liqueur — it's been made in Zadar since the 16th century.
-A bottle of the real stuff (not the cheap cocktail version) costs 10-15 euros.
-It's a cherry liqueur that tastes nothing like what you expect.
+Maraschino liqueur — made in Zadar since the 16th century.
+A bottle of the real stuff (not the cheap cocktail version) costs 10–15 euros.
+It's a cherry liqueur that tastes nothing like you'd expect.

 Pag cheese from the Green Market.
 Olive oil from Ugljan Island.
 Lavender products from the hinterland.

-Do not buy the mass-produced "Croatian" souvenirs on Kalelarga.
-They're made in China.
+Skip the mass-produced "Croatian" souvenirs on Kalelarga — they're made in China.

 Final thing you'd tell a first-time visitor?

 Slow down.
 Zadar rewards slowness.
 The Sea Organ only makes sense if you sit and listen — really listen — for twenty minutes, not two.
-The Roman Forum reveals itself over a slow walk, not a quick photo.
+The Roman Forum reveals itself over an unhurried walk, not a quick photo.
 The sunsets need time to develop.

 This city has been here for 3,000 years.
-It's not in a hurry.
+It's in no hurry.
 Neither should you be.